There’s a menu of retirement plans for the small employer

 Defined benefit plans, such as pension plans and certain annuities, are qualified plans in which a participant’s benefits are determined by a formula.
 Actuarial calculations determine how much funding the employer must contribute to ensure a “defined benefit” will be paid to the participant when he or she retires.

 Because defined benefit plans are employer-funded and expensive to maintain and operate, they are not among the top choices of small employers.
 However, a defined benefit plan could be attractive to a small-business owner who is near retirement and wants to quickly fund his or her plan at a level that far exceeds the maximum contribution allowed under a defined contribution plan.
-Defined benefit plans are not limited to a percentage of compensation or the overall limit per employee, as discussed above, but there is a limit of $225,000 (for 2019) for the annual benefit provided by the plan.
+Defined benefit plans are not limited to a percentage of compensation or the overall limit per employee, as discussed above, but there is a limit for the annual benefit provided by the plan.

 So, what’s the best choice on the menu?